Allocation of Future Affordable Housing Need

 Planning for the growing need for affordable housing

-The NEED number is calculated every 10 years in preparation of a community's comprehensive plan update — therefore, it only applies to the upcoming decade, not the full 30-year scope of their comprehensive plan.
+The Future Need number is calculated every 10 years in preparation of a community's comprehensive plan update — therefore, it only applies to the upcoming decade, not the full 30-year scope of their comprehensive plan.

 The methodology for calculating a community's share of the regional need is revisited and updated every 10-year cycle.
-The 2021-2030 NEED is proportional to a city's
+The 2021-2030 Future Need is proportional to a city's

 • overall forecasted growth;